 - 6.1 The SHLAA assessment process 2008/09 identified 43 sites which were considered suitable for residential development and should count towards the SHLAA.
 All sites which were considered suitable for inclusion in the SHLAA were apportioned a capacity figure based on 30 dph and 50dph, taking into account the criteria in paragraph 5.15 of this report.
 They have also been the subject of indicative schemes, produced by independent urban designers to ascertain appropriate and achievable capacities in line with the SHLAA Practice Guidance.
-A 30 dph capacity assessment has been applied in this report where scheme details are not available. - 6.2 Following publication of the 2009 SHLAA and public consultation, issues arose concerning some of the included sites and further investigation has been carried out prior to this publication.
-All sites considered suitable for inclusion appear in Technical Appendix A (2011) and the Site Matrix in Appendix 5 of this report.
-The sites below (white) have been excluded from contributing towards the 2011 SHLAA; full details of dropped sites can be found in Technical Appendix B (2011).
+A 30 dph capacity assessment has been applied in this report where scheme details are not available. - 6.2 Following publication of the 2009 SHLAA and public consultation, issues arose concerning some of the included sites and further investigation has been carried out prior to the 2010 publication.
+All sites considered suitable for inclusion appear in Technical Appendix A (2012) and the Site Matrix in Appendix 5 of this report.
+The sites below (white) have been excluded from contributing towards the 2012 SHLAA; full details of dropped sites can be found in Technical Appendix B (2012).

-Site Reference Site Address/Name Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions LP02 Brush Factory, Evesham Road, Crabbs Cross (LP124) 10 ( 4 ) (s) 6 Completed, 4 Under construction (B) N/A site under construction.
-Available yrs 0-5 LP03 Rear of 144-162 Easemore Road (LP135) 24 (s) (B) No LOQ information received.
-Planning consent lapsed.
-Understand that landowners in discussion regarding revised scheme.
+Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions

+LP02 Brush Factory, 10 6 Completed, N/A

+Evesham Road, (4) 4 Under site under

+Crabbs Cross (LP124) (s) construction construction

+0.09ha 111 dph (B) 5 Available yrs 0-5

+LP03 Rear of 144-162 19 (G) No LOQ

+Easemore Road (s) information

+(LP135) 51.4 dph received.

+0.43ha (gross) Planning consent

+0.37ha (net) lapsed.

+Understand that

+landowners in

+discussion

+regarding revised

+scheme.

 Therefore yrs 0-5